Ask Slashdot: Do You Like Functional Programming?

 Functional languages are great for highly parallelized computation because well-behaved functions don't have side effects, and that eliminates entire classes of race condition and locking issues.
 Functional languages ar

-Immutable data and pure functions make reasoning about your application so much simpler because there is no external state.
-With the same input, your functions always produce the same output.
-Testing is easier, debugging is easier, designing is easier, refactoring is much easier.

-Another way to think of functional languages vs procedural, is describing to a computer how

-Functional is useful when not pure (Score:2)
+Functional is useful when not pure (Score:5, Insightful)

 The best functional programming to me, is the kind being integrated into various primarily procedural languages.
 I use it daily in C# at work, and find it invaluable in performing complex transformations on data.
 Python, C#, etc. have the best of both worlds -- the choice to use whatever is best for your situation.

 I'll expand further, maybe to start an interesting conversation because I'm sure someone will disagree: purely- or mostly-functional languages are the original hype-driven languages.
-A lot of peo
+A lot of people say they're amazing, but don't actually do anything useful with them.
+Sure, some are making great apps with them, but they're clearly the exception.
+At the end of the day most of the people I've talked to who preach about how awesome their favorite functional language is have only gone skin-deep.
+Their experience is limited to the academic or experimental, and has never gone into the practical.

+The few times I've tried to really master these languages, I've been left with no epiphanies.
+I've found it extremely useful for some problems, like data processing mentioned above.
+But for most everything else, it doesn't get me anything useful.
+On some level it is nice having the flow of immutability -- it "feels" right, like you've discovered something special.
+The same way adding an extra layer of abstraction on top of something might feel.
+But when I'd look back on it and ask myself what I gained from having it, there's really very little to be found.
+It is, mostly, a dogma.

 Re: (Score:2)